Breaking up the superbugs' party

 The University of Nottingham has 42,000 students at award-winning campuses in the United Kingdom, China and Malaysia.
 It was 'one of the first to embrace a truly international approach to higher education', according to the Sunday Times University Guide 2013.
 It is also one of the most popular universities among graduate employers, one of the world’s greenest universities, and winner of the Times Higher Education Award for 'Outstanding Contribution to Sustainable Development'.
 It is ranked in the UK's Top 10 and the World's Top 75 universities by the Shanghai Jiao Tong and the QS World Rankings.

-More than 90 per cent of research at The University of Nottingham is of international quality, according to the most recent Research Assessment Exercise.
+More than 90% of research at The University of Nottingham is of international quality, according to the most recent Research Assessment Exercise.
 The University aims to be recognised around the world for its signature contributions, especially in global food security, energy & sustainability, and health.
 The University won a Queen’s Anniversary Prize for Higher and Further Education for its research into global food security.